oracle-livelabs/oci/oci-apm-springboot/02-create-domain/create-domain.md

 ### Prerequisites

 * This lab requires an [Oracle Cloud account](https://www.oracle.com/cloud/free/).
 You may use your own cloud account, or a Free tier account, a cloud account that you obtained through a trial.
-* To create APM domain, you will need an Oracle Cloud Account Administrator role or manage apm-domains permission in the target compartment.
+* To create an APM domain, you will need an Oracle Cloud Account Administrator role or manage apm-domains permission in the target compartment.
 For more details, refer to the OCI Documentation, [Create an APM Domain](https://docs.oracle.com/en-us/iaas/application-performance-monitoring/doc/create-apm-domain.html).

 ## **Task 1**: Create an APM domain